omarXzain/401-reading-notes/read30.md

 ## Bucket Sizes
 - Hash Maps can have any number of buckets.
 If a hash map has only a few buckets it will be densely full and have many collisions.
 If a hash map has more buckets it will be more sparsely populated, there will be less collisions, but there may be a lot of extra empty space.

+- In hashing, large keys are converted into small keys by using hash functions.
+The values are then stored in a data structure called hash table.
+The idea of hashing is to distribute entries (key/value pairs) uniformly across an array.
+Each element is assigned a key (converted key).
+By using that key you can access the element in O(1) time.
+Using the key, the algorithm (hash function) computes an index that suggests where an entry can be found or inserted.

+## Hash function
+- A hash function is any function that can be used to map a data set of an arbitrary size to a data set of a fixed size, which falls into the hash table.
+The values returned by a hash function are called hash values, hash codes, hash sums, or simply hashes.

 -------------------------------------------------------

 [Table Of Content](https://github.com/omarXzain/401-reading-notes)